The Selkie Bride

 Activity - Make an Ocean Drum

-Gently rocks to make sea sounds
+Gently rock to make sea sounds

 He heard beautiful singing.